palewire/first-python-notebook/docs/_build_html/_sources/pandas/index.rst.txt

     my_list = [2, 4, 6, 8]

 If you're a skilled Python programmer, you can do some cool stuff with any list.
-But hand it over pandas instead, and you can analyze it without knowing much computer code at all.
+But hand it over to pandas instead, and you can analyze it without knowing much computer code at all.

 In this case, it's as simple as converting that plain Python list into what pandas calls a `Series <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html>`_.
 Make it happen in your next cell.